HackYourFuture/Assignments/3-UsingAPIs/Week2/README.md

 In this exercise we will practice working with the VSCode Debugger.
 You can just follow along as we go.

+> Read more about debuggers in general in the Study Guide: [Debuggers](https://hackyourfuture.github.io/study/#/tools/debuggers)

 The exercise will make a fetch request to the [Nobel Prize API](https://www.nobelprize.org/about/developer-zone-2/) version 2 to obtain information about the Nobel Prize winners ("laureates").
 Specifically, those that were born in the Netherlands.
 We will log this information to the console.

 This is the expected output: